crimsonstamb/crimsonstambaugh.github.io/README.md

-This is the source code is adapted from [here](https://jonbarron.info/)
+This is the source code is adapted from [Jon Barron's personal website](https://jonbarron.info/)